zachvictor/sqlinsert/README.md

 * *I just want the bind args for my Exec() call.* `Insert.Args()`
 * *I just want a simple, one-for-one wrapper.* `Insert.Insert()`

-### Let SQL INSERT be great
+### Let SQL be great
-SQL INSERT is already as close to functionally pure as possible.
+SQL’s INSERT is already as close to functionally pure as possible.
 Why would we change that?
 Its simplicity and directness are its power.

 ### Let database/sql be great